romanhaa/Cerebro/README.md

 * [ ] Clean up R libraries.
 * [ ] Use violin plots with plotly.
 * [ ] Run performance test to see what can be done to improve speed.
+* [ ] Plot dimensional reduction from overview panel with sample/cluster labels.
+* [ ] Allow user to assign custom colors.
+* [ ] Change name of box plots because now they are violin plots.

 ## Changelog